CagriCatik/Contextus/docs/usage.md

   answer quality while staying under provider limits.
 - Combine `--token-encoder` with `--max-context-tokens` when working with hosted models that expose strict token windows.
 - Use `--min-score` and `--rerank-top-k` to filter noisy matches and prioritise high-confidence evidence at query time.
+- Enable long-term recall with `--enable-memory` (default: on).
+Tune `--memory-max-tokens`, `--memory-top-k`, `--memory-max-items`, and `--memory-cache-threshold` to balance context reuse against latency.
+- Memory artefacts (`index/memory_context*.faiss`, summary/log JSON) persist across sessions.
+Remove them if you need a clean slate or when rotating sensitive knowledge.

 ## 4. Generate Documentation